 It’s not too often that you see the car the size of a small boat come cruising down your street.
 My son and I had to do a double-take as we saw this 1970 Bonneville, humming by, with its proud owner and Tamarac resident, Ed Brown, behind the wheel.
 Since I’m such a fan of anything to do with the 1970s, I had to find out more about Ed and his car.

-As a young man, Ed only drove sports cars like Jaguars, Mustangs and Aston-Martins.
-He never considered a Pontiac before, but he was older now and needed a new toy and was intrigued when he found a seller in West Palm Beach selling the Bonneville.
+As a young man, Ed only drove sports cars like Jaguars, Mustangs, and Aston-Martins.
+He never considered a Pontiac before, but he was older and needed a new toy and was intrigued when he found a seller in West Palm Beach selling Bonneville.
 “It’s the last of the good old land yachts of the world!”
 Ed explains.

 While photographing the car this week, I was amazed at how many people were awestruck by the Bonneville.
-One man with a major appliance service company drove around the block looking at the car, before he finally came by stopped, looked and was essentially blocking my shot of the car.
-He was so enamored with the Bonneville that he got out of his van and came out and talked with Ed in great details about his car and other muscle cars from that era.
+One man with a major appliance service company drove around the block looking at the car; before he finally came by, stopped, looked, and was essentially blocking my shot of the car.
+He was so enamored with the Bonneville that he got out of his van and came out and talked with Ed in great detail about his car and other muscle cars from that era.
 Just looking at the car with the enormous trunk and the huge interior brings back memories of the era of big cars.
-After the mid-70’s, all these cars disappeared from the assembly lines making way for smaller, more fuel-efficient cars.
+After the mid-’70s, all these cars disappeared from the assembly lines making way for smaller, more fuel-efficient cars.
 Cars whose mundane style seemed to blend into the other ones.